-- A procedure is being performed - A roommate needs to use the bathroom, bedpan, or bedside commode
+- A physician or care team member needs to speak privately - A procedure is being performed - A roommate needs to use the bathroom, bedpan, or bedside commode

 Due to space limitations and the need to keep rooms clear for potential emergencies, only one bedside chair per patient is kept in each room.
 Please do not remove chairs from room to room or use more than one chair per patient in double rooms.